ComputeStacks/docs/docs/user_guide/container_images/wordpress_apache.md

 ### Migrate Database

 !!! tip ""
     This is current as of v5.2.
 In a future CS update, you will be able to do an in-place container upgrade of the database

-    Dump & Import Existing database
+Perform a mysql dump on your existing database, and migrate it to the new database container.

 ### Migrate wordpress data